-How Do I know If My child Has One
+How Do I know If My child Has Reading Disorders

 Reading disorders occur when a person has trouble with any part of the reading process.
 Reading and language-based learning disabilities are commonly called dyslexia.
-These disorders are present from a young age and usually result from specific differences in the way the brain processes language.
+These disorders are present from a young age.
+Thus, usually result from specific differences in the way the brain processes language.

 There are many different symptoms and types of reading disorders, and not everyone with a reading disorder has every symptom.
 People with reading disorders may have problems recognizing words that they already know and may also be poor spellers.
 Other symptoms may include the following: